gleam-lang/gleam/notes/talk.md

 I'd want to add a looping construct so I can iterate over collections, and conditional expressions so I have have more dynamic templates.
-I would add these by adapting my tokenizer and parser to output a new type of node for each construct, and then I can build a suitable Elixir AST for each one.
+I would add these by adapting my tokenizer and parser to output a new type of node for each construct, and then I can build a suitable Elixir AST to get the behaviour I want for each one.

 It was about at this point that I realised something.
-With relatively little effort I had created a program that takes some source code, parses it, and then generates some code that can be transformed and executed by the Erlang virtual machine.
+With relatively little effort I had created a program that takes some source code, parses it, and then generates some code executed by the Erlang virtual machine.
 The output of my program is a set of runnable functions.

-Without knowing anything about compilers I've effectively written a compiler for a mini language on the BEAM.
+Without knowing anything about compilers I've effectively written a compiler for a micro language on the BEAM.

 Getting this far was easy thanks to the excellent tools the Erlang ecosystem has to offer.
 I thought presumably it wouldn't be much harder to create an entirely new language using the same tools.
-This idea excited me, so I jumped right in.
+As a language nerd this idea really excited me, so I jumped right in.

 ```ruby
 module clauses